jxcore/jxcore/docs/plain/jxcore-thread.markdown

 # Process

-This API is a collection of JXcore methods and properties for accessing from both mainthread and a subthread.
+This API is a collection of JXcore methods and properties for accessing from both main thread and a subthread.

 All of the methods described here are accessible from global `process` object, for example: